How to Decorate Living Room Walls on Budget

 You can also go out and take new pictures that inspire you to create something full of your favourite things.
 Still life pictures or specific colour themes are wonderful options for providing visual engagement and are made even better when you’re behind the lens shooting the pictures that resonate with you.

 Using a timepiece as decor is a classic idea that you can try out.
 You can use a current clock that you own, or shop around for a new one to fit your space.
-Take a look at Bramwell Brown’s for a meteorological-themed clock.
+Take a look at Bramwell Brown’s for a Weather forecasting clock.
 They are functional as well, so you’re not just getting a piece of decor for your wall.

 There are a few things to keep in mind when decorating with a clock.
 You’ll want to still have it accessible if you need to change the time or put in fresh batteries.
 Depending on the size of the clock, you may want to have it as the sole item on the wall so as not to steal attention from other pieces, or you may just want to feature it along other similar artwork.